 At this point in the year, many companies are gearing up to plan for the next year as part of their strategic planning process.
 Before you lock down your budget for your next year, ensure that you spend a few days with the executive team to assess where you are on your strategic plans and strategic objectives and really think about where you may need to make additional investments to grow your business over the next year in this strategy meeting.
 Your annual planning session is a key part of your business rhythm; this is where you develop and advance your 3-5 year growth strategies or Winning Moves, map out the annual initiatives to get you there, and create your blueprint for your entire year of execution.
-In order to get maximum value out of this expensive time with your team, it is critical to have each person in the room prepare well.
+To get maximum value out of this expensive time with your team, it is critical to have each person in the room prepare well.
 The strategic planning session is an important part of your annual meeting to ensure your plan will help you hit your goals and achieve organizational alignment.

 Here’s what the CEO should do to prepare well for Strategic Planning session: